-How do we remember the family members lost in service to our country?
+How do we remember the family members lost in service to our country on Memorial Day?

-This is a question Americans work through every year on Memorial Day, and it touches not just veterans, but all Americans.
+This is a question Americans work through every year, and it touches not just veterans, but all Americans.

-The modern tradition of Memorial Day being the unofficial start of summer is well cemented into American culture.
+The modern tradition of Memorial Day as the unofficial start of summer is well-cemented into American culture.
 Many mark the three-day weekend with barbeques, camping and visits to memorials or cemeteries to honor those we have loved and lost too soon.
 But is this enough?
 This question haunts many, especially those who have served and lost a brother or sister in arms.
 Those survivors often ask themselves, “Why did I come home, and they didn’t?”

 And for those who did not serve, the weight of knowing the price others have paid for what they enjoy every day can be heavy at times as well.

 But what if Memorial Day is not about paying the ultimate price, but all about family?
 What if it is about a barbeque?
 What if it is about camping?
 What if it’s really about that they didn’t come home so that we could?